How to Add Hygge to Your House Cleaning Routine

 Creating a Cozy Life Group

 Since you clicked on a post about how to add hygge to your daily cleaning routine, I’m guessing you love all things cozy.
-I just started a new Facebook group called Creating a Cozy Life with over 215,000 like-minded souls.Â
+I have a Facebook group called Creating a Cozy Life with over 215,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
-Join here to be part of the virtual cozy cabin.
+Join here to be part of the virtual cozy cottage.

 1. The Power of Scent

-The scent of smell is one of our most potent senses and can elevate our mood, relive fond memories, and even help us think more clearly.
+The sense of smell is one of our most potent senses and can elevate our mood, relive fond memories, and even help us think more clearly.
+Organic cleaners scented with your favorite essential oils will help make each task more bearable.

-There’s a difference between cleaning your windows using a toxic spray cleaner that you breathe in all those fumes or an all-natural spray with the scent of Lemon Verbena wafting through your rooms.
+There’s a difference between cleaning your windows using a toxic spray cleaner that you breathe in all those fumes, or an all-natural spray with the scent of Lemon Verbena wafting through your rooms.

 Having a delicious-smelling house will give you happy memories associated with cleaning.